gabrielspmoreira/chameleon_recsys/README.md

 # CHAMELEON - A Deep Learning Meta-Architecture for News Recommender Systems
 CHAMELEON is a Deep Learning Meta-Architecture for News Recommender Systems.
 It has being developed as part of the Doctoral research of Gabriel de Souza Pereira Moreira, at the Brazilian Aeronautics Institute of Technology ([ITA](http://www.ita.br/)).

-The initial version ([v1.0](https://github.com/gabrielspmoreira/chameleon_recsys/commits/v1.0)) of CHAMELEON source code allows reproducibility of the experiments reported in a [paper](https://arxiv.org/abs/1808.00076) [1] published at the [DLRS'18](https://recsys.acm.org/recsys18/dlrs/), co-located with ACM RecSys.
+The initial version ([v1.0](https://github.com/gabrielspmoreira/chameleon_recsys/commits/v1.0)) of CHAMELEON source code allows reproducibility of the experiments reported in a [paper](https://arxiv.org/abs/1808.00076) [1] published at the [DLRS'18](https://recsys.acm.org/recsys18/dlrs/), co-located with ACM RecSys'18.

-The version [v1.5](https://github.com/gabrielspmoreira/chameleon_recsys/commits/v1.5) was released for reproducibility of the experiments reported in this paper ([arXiv pre-print](https://arxiv.org/abs/1904.10367)) [2].
-For that version, metrics like item coverage, novelty and diversity were included, an optimized instantiation of CHAMELEON meta-architecture was implemented and experiments with two datasets are made available: [G1 (Globo.com)](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) and [Adressa](http://reclab.idi.ntnu.no/dataset).
+The version [v1.7.1](https://github.com/gabrielspmoreira/chameleon_recsys/commits/v1.7.1) was released for reproducibility of the experiments reported in our papers at the [INRA'19](https://arxiv.org/abs/1907.07629), co-located with ACM RecSys'19 [2], and at the [IEEE Access journal](https://ieeexplore.ieee.org/document/8908688) [3].
+The version v1.7.1 includes metrics for item coverage, novelty and diversity, and item-cold start, an optimized instantiation of CHAMELEON meta-architecture and experiments with two datasets are made available: [G1 (Globo.com)](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) and [Adressa](http://reclab.idi.ntnu.no/dataset).
+Furthermore, a recent baseline using Graph Neural Networks (SR-GNN) was included and some additional instantiations of the ACR module were implemented, using GRUs for both supervised and unsupervised training (Sequence Denoising Autoencoder) of the Article Content Embeddings.

+## References
+[1] Gabriel de Souza Pereira Moreira, Felipe Ferreira, and Adilson Marques da Cunha.
+2018.
+News Session-Based Recommendations using Deep Neural Networks.
+In 3rd Workshop on Deep Learning for Recommender Systems (DLRS 2018), October 6, 2018, Vancouver, BC, Canada.
+ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3270323.3270328

+[2] Gabriel de Souza Pereira Moreira, Dietmar Jannach, and Adilson Marques da Cunha.
+2019.
+On the Importance of News Content Representation in Hybrid Neural Session-based Recommender Systems.
+In 7th International Workshop on News Recommendation and Analytics (INRA 2019), in conjunction with RecSys 2019, September 19, 2019, Copenhagen, Denmark. https://arxiv.org/abs/1907.07629

+[3] Gabriel de Souza Pereira Moreira, Dietmar Jannach, and Adilson Marques da Cunha.
+2019.
+Contextual Hybrid Session-based News Recommendation with Recurrent Neural Networks.
+IEEE Access, v.
+7, p.
+169185-169203, 2019. https://doi.org/10.1109/ACCESS.2019.2954957

+## Implementation

-This implementation depends on **Python 3** (with Pandas, Scikit-learn and SciPy modules) and **TensorFlow 1.12**.
+This implementation uses **Python 3** (with Pandas, Scikit-learn and SciPy modules) and **TensorFlow 1.12**.
 CHAMELEON modules were implemented using TF [Estimators](https://www.tensorflow.org/guide/estimators) and [Datasets](https://www.tensorflow.org/guide/datasets).

 The CHAMELEON modules training and evaluation can be performed either locally (GPU highly recommended) or using [Google Cloud Platform ML Engine](https://cloud.google.com/ml-engine/) managed service.

 ## Dataset for reproducibility
-The experiments reported in the paper *Contextual Hybrid Session-based News Recommendation with Recurrent Neural Networks* [2] use the following datasets:
+The experiments reported in the papers [2] and [3] use the following datasets:

 * [Globo.com (G1) dataset](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) - Globo.com is the most popular media company in Brazil.
 This dataset was originally shared by us in [1].
 With this work, we publish a second version, which includes contextual information.
 The dataset comprises about 1 million user sessions, composed of 3 million clicks on 46,033 different articles.
 This dataset used was kindly shared by [Globo.com](http://globo.com) for this research.